Pathology Residency & Fellowship General Information

 Types and Number of Positions

-Houston Methodist Hospital, Department of Pathology and Genomic Medicine offers training to a total of 20 anatomic and clinical pathology (AP/CP) residency positions annually, which includes an average of five PGY-1 positions offered each year through the National Resident Matching Program (NRMP).
-In addition, we offer subspecialty training for a total of 22 subspecialty pathology fellowship positions.
+Houston Methodist Hospital, Department of Pathology and Genomic Medicine offers training for a total of 20 anatomic and clinical pathology (AP/CP) residency positions annually, which includes an average of 5 PGY1 positions offered each year through the National Resident Matching Program (NRMP).
+In addition, we offer training for a total of 22 subspecialty pathology fellowship positions.

 (See Fellowship Programs for descriptions)